 If you are hit by a car and still conscious then here are the steps you need to take:

-Every year, nearly 6,000 American pedestrians are killed by passenger cars, trucks, and other motor vehicles across the United States, while nearly 130,000 others are hospitalized with non-fatal injuries, according to the Center of Disease Control and Prevention.
+Every year, nearly 6,000 American pedestrians are killed by passenger cars, trucks, and other motor vehicles across the United States, while nearly 130,000 others are hospitalized with non-fatal injuries, according to the Center for Disease Control and Prevention.

 Fact: the CDC estimates that a pedestrian in the U.S. is 1.5 times more likely than occupants of passenger vehicles to get into a fatal car accident.